Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 GitHub Copilot

-GitHub Copilot is the most widely adopted AI coding assistant, now with 4.7 million paid subscribers and adoption by 90% of the Fortune 100.
+GitHub Copilot is the most widely adopted AI coding assistant.
 Unlike Cursor and Windsurf, Copilot works as a plugin inside Android Studio, IntelliJ IDEA, VS Code, and other editors — meaning you do not need to switch editors to use it.
 Copilot can autonomously handle assigned GitHub issues, write code, create pull requests, and respond to review feedback.

 FeatureGitHub Copilot